Syndromic surveillance picks up terror ‘signals’

 The wave of the future in bioterrorism surveillance is computer-based systems for syndromic reports that can serve as an early tripwire if an attack is under way.

-Comparing selected clinical indicators against baseline thresholds, syndromic surveillance systems are increasingly being applied in health care systems and offered in the private sector.
+Comparing selected clinical indicators against baseline thresholds, syndromic surveillance systems increasingly are being applied in health care systems and offered in the private sector.

 But surveillance is nothing new to infection control professionals.
 The increasingly sophisticated syndromic systems don’t replace time-honored gumshoe epidemiology, said Adi Gundlapalli, MD, PhD, an epidemiologist at University of Utah Medical Center in Salt Lake City.